 We believe that if you are well informed you are better placed to make decisions about your care and well-being, and better able to manage changes in your health.

-Ashford Breast Cancer Support Group (ABC) is a patient-led support group based at Ashford Hospital.
-Please contact Pat Morrison on 01784 252344 if you would like to attend.
+Ashford Breast Cancer Support Group (ABC) is a patient led support group based at Ashford Hospital.
+Please email

 Improving Cancer Care and Action Group (ICCAG)